 Will I need specialized care during pregnancy?

 - Screening for obstructive sleep apnea.
-This is a potentially serious sleep disorder that causes breathing to repeatedly stop and start during sleep.
+Sleep apnea is a potentially serious sleep disorder that causes breathing to repeatedly stop and start during sleep.
 Women who have obstructive sleep apnea during pregnancy are at increased risk of preeclampsia and other complications.
 You'll likely be screened at your first prenatal visit.
 If obstructive sleep apnea is suspected, your health care provider may refer you to a sleep medicine specialist for evaluation and possible treatment.

 What steps can I take to promote a healthy pregnancy?

 - Seek regular prenatal care.
 Prenatal visits can help your health care provider monitor your health and your baby's health.
-Tell your health care provider about any medical conditions you have — such as diabetes, high blood pressure or sleep apnea — and discuss what you can do to manage them.
+Tell your provider about any medical conditions you have — such as diabetes, high blood pressure or sleep apnea — and discuss what you can do to manage them.

 - Be physically active.
 Consult your health care provider about safe ways to stay physically active during your pregnancy, such as walking, swimming or doing low-impact aerobics.

 - Avoid risky substances.
 If you smoke, ask your health care provider to help you quit.
 Alcohol and illicit drugs are off-limits, too.
 Get your health care provider's OK before you start or stop taking any medications or supplements.

 Having a BMI of 30 or higher during pregnancy can increase the risk of complications for you and your baby.
 Working with your health care provider can help you manage your risks and promote a healthy pregnancy.